 You should make sure that you are prepared during the planning process.

-You should start to plan your wedding budget before you look at venues by breaking down the costs such as accommodation, transport, décor, the dress, and catering.
-Then splitting this into who will pay for what.
+It would be best if you started to plan your wedding budget before you look at venues by breaking down the costs such as accommodation, transport, décor, the dress, and catering and then splitting this into who will pay for what.